Draycole/Smart-Barrier/README.md

 - When an apporoaching vehicle is detected the servo raises the toll gate.
 - The active LED (red) comes on and the buzzer beeps a tone.
 - After 1.5 seconds if no vehicle is still detected then the system resets.

+## Circuit Schematic

+You can find a link to the online achematic here.
+Developed using TinkerCAD <sup>TM</sup>